17 BEST Things to Do at Mount Rainier (Non-Hikers Too!)

 Ohanapecosh

-- The Eastside Trail to Stafford Falls off Highway 123 features three falls, including the impressive Chinook Cascades.
+- Eastside Trail to Stafford Falls: Near Highway 123, features three falls, including the impressive Chinook Cascades.

-On Glacier Bridge on Paradise Road, my sister spotted two waterfalls far off on the cliffs beyond the immediate views of the Nisqually River, an unexpected treat!
+On Glacier Bridge on Paradise Road, my sister once spotted two unnamed waterfalls cascading down distant cliffs beyond the Nisqually River.
+It was one of those small, magical moments that sticks with you.

 Best Time for Waterfall Viewing: Year-round, but late spring to early summer is best.
 In winter, waterfalls feature icy accents.